gaac510/learnjavascript/README.md

 # learnjavascript
-Noting of topics of nuances and intricacies.
+Personal notes of topics of nuances and intricacies.